 Do you remember what AmeriCorps is?

-Rachel, you know what AmeriCorps is.
+Rachel, you know what AmeriCorps is?

 AmeriCorps was created by Bill Clinton.

-And at the time, to many people, not to me, because I knew what it was, but to many people it sounded like a good idea.
+And at the time, to many people, not to me, because I knew what it was, but to many people, it sounded like a good idea.

-Uh theoretically, AmeriCorps was a program where American youths could basically earn free college by working and helping their communities.
+Theoretically, AmeriCorps was a program where American youths could basically earn free college by working and helping their communities.

 It was a way of converting young skulls full of mush to socialists.

-Obedient socialists who owed the state For whatever they had.
+Obedient socialists who owed the state for whatever they had.

 Because there's this word free.

-Hey, you know what we're gonna do?
+Hey, you know what we're going to do?

-We're gonna give you free college education.
+We're going to give you free college education.

-You know what happens when you go to college, you see the women at those places.
+You see the women at those places.

-And the word free was in there, so they're supposed to suck in, rope in these young skulls full of mush.
+So they're supposed to suck in, rope in these young skulls full of mush.

 It was a domestic version of the Peace Corps.